jeffreykegler/hoonlint/misc/whitespace.md

 * A vertical gap, with comments at the the anchor column.

 * A queenside jogging.
+  The jog base column
+  should be
-  The base column of its jogs should be aligned two stops after the anchor column.
+  two stops after the anchor column.

-* A vertical gap, with comments at the anchor column.
+* A vertical gap, with comments at the the anchor column and the jog base column.

 * A TISTIS,
   aligned at the anchor column.